CodecoolGlobal/battle-ship-in-the-oo-way-karolinamichal/specifications/main.md

 __[back to README](../README.md)__

 # Description
-This class use to run program.
+This class is used to run program.

 # Fields
-This class doesn't contain any fields
+This class doesn't contain any fields.

 # Methods
 1. main
-    * This method runs the program.
+    * This method runs the program by creating new Game() object.